Eight steps to build a marketing campaign

 From here you can start developing your marketing campaign action plan.

 Your marketing campaign action plan includes Who, What, Where, When, How, Budget, KPI (Key Performance Indicators) and ROI (Return on Investment).

 As a KISS fan, I prefer the plan on a page approach, and use this simple action plan template.
 As you work your way through each step, add to your action plan.

 Step 3 – who are you targeting?

 As with every aspect of marketing, it is key to understand who your market is.
-To do this, refer to your customer persona.
-Your customer persona describes your ideal customer.
+To do this, you need to know who your target market is, aka who is your ideal customer or client?

 You're half way there!